Taharandroid/SCTP-Capstone-1-Ecommerce./README.md

  - Capitalizing on peak sales months (September, October, November, December).
  - Prioritizing Home and Lifestyle categories to align with consumer preferences.
  - These actions will optimize our product mix, enhance engagement, and ensure long-term growth.

+**Data Transformation**
+Remove duplicates,errors, (no duplicates found in dataset) using pyton *import pandas* Checking for missing values, Removing duplicates, Checking for outliers in specific columns

+Formatted Date to Singapore format English (dd/mm/yy)

+Combine column First name and Last name

+Added columns to calculate actual days of delivery and verification Added column to determine if delivery is on time Formatted text under the price columns to currency ($) Added columns to determine rows with numerical freight weight and freight cost Added columns to proper text for selected columns Added columns to group countries into regions and sub regions Remove columns with data dated from 2006 to 2010 Remove columns without freight weight and freight cost data